 As a small creative design business, you are in a great position to practice innovative marketing methods and techniques.
 The natural creativity that forms your ethos and work, can be transferred to the marketing of your services and business as well.

 You also have an advantage over larger competitors who might be a little slower to respond to new marketing trends and developments.
 Always be on the lookout for new and exciting ways to attract your perfect type of client.

 Study your competitors and see where there are gaps in the market your services can fill.
 Think of new ways to deliver your marketing messages and improve how you connect and cultivate a relationship with both new and existing clients.

 7. Take advantage of your unique values and passions

-A great advantage you have, as a small design business, is the scope and ability to really showcase your values, passions and personalities on your website and in your marketing.
+A great advantage you have, as a small design business, is the scope and ability to really showcase your values, passions and personalities on your blog and in your marketing.
 This is something many other types of businesses in other industries can’t really do in the same way.